Maurice Wertheim

-Maurice Wertheim (February 16, 1886 – May 27, 1950) was an American investment banker, chess player, chess patron, art collector, environmentalist, and philanthropist.
-Wertheim founded Wertheim & Co. in 1927.
+Maurice Wertheim (February 16, 1886 – May 27, 1950) was an American investment banker, chess player and patron, art collector, environmentalist, and philanthropist.
+In 1927 he founded Wertheim & Co.

-Biography
+Life

-Born to a Jewish family, the son of Jacob Wertheim of Hartford, Connecticut, and his wife, Hannah Frank of Hoboken, New Jersey, Wertheim was educated at the Sachs School in New York.
+Born to a Jewish family, the son of Jacob Wertheim of Hartford, Connecticut, and his wife, Hannah Frank of Hoboken, New Jersey, Wertheim was educated at the Sachs School in New York City.
 He then graduated from Harvard University in 1906 with a B.A. and received his M.A. in 1907.
 In his freshman year, he lived in Matthews Hall in Harvard Yard.
 He began work at his father's firm, the United Cigar Manufacturers Company.
 He would later inherit nearly half a million dollars from his father, due to his success with the company.
 In 1915, he entered into a career as an investment banker in New York, and four years later would become a firm partner of Hallgarten & Company.
 He founded his own firm Wertheim & Company in 1927, developing a very successful business in mergers and acquisitions, and becoming wealthy in the process.
 During World War II, he served as a dollar-a-year man on the War Production Board in the administration of President Franklin D. Roosevelt.

 Wertheim served on various boards and as a trustee for various organizations.
 He was trustee of the Federation of Jewish Philanthropies of New York, Mount Sinai Hospital, and The Nation.
 He served as president of the American Jewish Committee in 1941–1943.

 Wertheim was an amateur chess player and patron of the game.
 He served as the president of the Manhattan Chess Club, which he assisted financially and took an avid interest in playing correspondence chess.
 He financed the 1941 U.S. Chess Championship match between Samuel Reshevsky and I.A.
 Horowitz, which was won by Reshevsky.